xunic0rn/Discord-Mass-Connections/README.md

 # Discord Mass Connections
-  - Add a lot of connections to your discord profile to be a cool kid
+  - Add a lot of spoofed connections to your discord profile to be a cool kid